 Accounting Skills: Account reconciliation, IT, financial statements, asset management, payroll, profit and loss, critical thinking, automation, accounts receivable, interpersonal skills, account analysis, communication, house painting...

-That's the CPA resume equivalent of a junk bond fund.
+That's the accounting resume equivalent of a junk bond fund.

 What's wrong with listing all your skills?
 It's too hard for Michelle to find the ones she needs.
 Your interview will evaporate like an abused discretionary fund.